-In June 2019, Trade Winds Ensemble will partner with the Ruth Ellis Center (a short and long-term residential safe space providing support services for homeless and at-risk LGBTQ youth) to provide workshops centered around creativity, wellness, and self-expression.
-In addition, we will be giving free, family-friendly interactive concerts at local libraries in the Detroit area.
-Beyond our work in Detroit, TWE will share space together (a rare opportunity for us) planning our 2020 project and working toward our long-term goals.
+In June 2019, Trade Winds Ensemble partnered with the Ruth Ellis Center (a short and long-term residential safe space providing support services for homeless and at-risk LGBTQ youth) to provide workshops centered around creativity, wellness, and self-expression.
+Upon meeting the youth at Ruth Ellis, it became apparent that dance was a key element in how they expressed themselves.
+Our classes invited students to use interpretive dance as a compositional technique in both soundpainting and graphic notation activities.
+In addition, we gave free, family-friendly interactive concerts at local libraries in the Detroit area.
+Beyond our work in Detroit, TWE was able to share space together (a rare opportunity for us) to plan our 2020 project and work towards our long-term goals.

 Why Ruth Ellis Center?